 It’s advisable to try to save a considerable amount outside of your living costs and bills, therefore a sizeable payment for a new flagship device might not be a financially prudent choice.
 All the same, many of us still want a mobile phone that has modern features such as a decent battery life, plenty of storage space and a good camera setup as basic requirements, without needing to spend an unnecessarily large sum of money on it.
 The best way to save money on a new phone is to make sensible choices, and there are several ways of doing this.

 Wait a Few Months

 While it can be very tempting to buy a mobile phone as soon as it gets released (such as Apple’s latest iPhone in September), if you want to save money it’s better to wait at least a few months before splashing out.
 In fact, it’s wiser that you don’t even get the latest model in the few months after the big launch at all.
 This is because in the months that come after the release of a new phone model, the prices will begin to decrease as supply catches up with demand.
 If you have an iPhone, you can follow the iPhone price trends to get a rough idea of their depreciation.

 Buy a Refurbished Phone

 If you decide that buying the latest model on the market isn’t a necessary expense, then getting a refurbished phone instead would be a great choice, as this could save you up to 50% off the original cost of the device, which is often cheaper than buying an older model.
-A refurbished phone is a handset which has been used previously, and then is sold to a recycling company which fixes anything that is broken and gives it a cosmetic makeover to minimise any signs of wear and tear.
+A refurbished phone is a handset which has been used previously, and then is sold to a recycling company who takes the phone through a refurbishment process and fixes anything that is broken and gives it a cosmetic makeover to minimise any signs of wear and tear.
 Once this device has been reset to factory settings and been refurbished, it’ll resemble a new phone for almost half the price of the model when it was first released.